<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 In addition to managing invoices effectively, your consulting business should consider its payment methods carefully.
 If you receive international payments, you should use a payment platform designed for Indians receiving international payments.

 Winvesta is a great option for Indian consultants who receive international payments.
-You’ll get a local US, UK, European or Canadian bank account with its virtual multi-currency accounts.
+With its global collections accounts, you’ll get a local US, UK, European, or Canadian bank account.
 You can easily add your bank account to your invoice and get paid like a local.
-You can receive payments from 180 countries in 37+ currencies.
-Withdraw your money to INR in as little as 1 day at rates starting at 0.99%.
+You can receive payments from 180 countries in 30+ currencies.
+Withdraw your money to INR in as little as 1 day at rates starting at $3 + 0.99%.

 So open their Winvesta account today!